camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 # Sharing can be disabled via configuration

-The report sharing feature, which is enabled by default, can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/develop/technical-guide/setup/configuration/#other).
+The report and dashboard sharing feature, which is enabled by default, can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/latest/technical-guide/setup/configuration/#other).
 Once disabled, the share button will be deactivated with a tooltip hint that sharing is disabled.

 # UI/UX Improvements